ioannis1/pg_config/README.md

 users              A list of hashes, where each hash contains one or more of these keys: 'name', 'passwd', 'attr'.
-                   (See example playbook bellow.)
+                   (See example playbook bellow.) pg_hba             Creates a new pg_hba.conf from knowledge gathered from other user options.
+Trust-based logins will never enabled, though if present,  manual intervention will be required to uncomment the entries.
+                   Alternatevly, set this option to 'False' to keep your pre-existing pg_hba.conf without modifications.

 Dependencies